EU regulators preparing guidelines for 'right to be forgotten' complaints

 | BRUSSELS

-BRUSSELS European regulators are working on guidelines for appeals from people whose requests to remove information from search results under their name have been turned down by search engines such as Google (GOOGL.O).
+BRUSSELS European regulators are working on guidelines for appeals from people whose requests to remove information from search results under their name have been turned down by search engines such as Google.

 The working group aims to bring some clarity to implementing a landmark court decision in May that gave Europeans the right for the first time to ask search engines to erase information about them from the web.